skrub-data/skrub/skrub/_docs/modules/data_ops/ml_pipeline/caching.rst

 <DataOp.skb.apply>` and of functions added with :func:`deferred()` or
 :meth:`.skb.apply_func() <DataOp.skb.apply_func>` can be cached.

+This is a fairly **experimental feature**.
+The feature and its API may change to improve the identification of identical calls, the management of the cache directory, etc. If you experiment with it, please provide feedback!

-This can save a lot of computation when we run the same operation again.
-This typically happens when some step in a pipeline has changed (during hyperparameter search or because we modified the code), but some earlier steps remain the same and their results can be reused.
+Caching can save a lot of computation when we run the same operation again.
+This typically happens when some step in a pipeline has changed (during hyperparameter search or because we modified our pipeline), but some earlier steps remain the same and their results can be reused.
 For example suppose we have evaluated the following DataOp:

 .. code:: python